andrewqian2001/phase2/phase2/generalTodo.md

 Is it fine to reuse managers constnatly?

+Are citations enough?
+Is copying code from stackoverflow fine?

 Strategy design: Move suggestLend, suggestTrade, automatedTradeSuggestion, automatedLendSuggestion into things Facade design: Front end uses this to split up panels